andrea-vandin/ERODE/README.md

 For the sake of reproducibility, ERODE comes with the models M1-M12 treated in the draft, stored in the folder "BNGNetworks".

-Our differential equivalences can be applied to any .net model by just running the following command (on a Mac machine)
+Our differential equivalences can be applied to any .net model by just running (on a Mac machine):

 ```
-#!bash
          ./runOnMac.sh fileIn technique fileOut
 ```